What Is StoryADay?

 Everyone should join the Victory Dance group and post there when you finish your story for the day.
 If you do not have a username, you can post your “Woo-hoo!” in the comments of today’s blog post.

-To show off your bold participation in StoryADay May, grab a participant badge for your blog (other online home).
+To show off your bold participation in StoryADay, grab a participant badge for your blog (other online home).
 Post it with pride.

 It’s where you can post a message that will appear on the main Activity page.
 It’s a way you can tell everyone what you’re thinking, or ask everyone a question.
-You can link to things by simply pasting a URL in there, or you can use HTML ‘a’ tags if you like.
+You can link to posts at other sites by simply pasting a URL in there, or you can use HTML ‘a’ tags if you like.